SixArm/usv/README.md

 USV works with many kinds of tools.
 Any tool that can parse the USV characters will work.
 We use awk, sed, grep, rg, miller, etc.

 USV works with many kinds of languages.
 Any language that can handle UTF-8 character encoding and rendering should work.
 We use C, C++, C#, Elixir, Erlang, Go, Java, JavaScript, Julia, Kotlin, Perl, PHP, Python, R, Ruby, Rust, Swift, TypeScript, etc.

-## Why use USV?

-USV can handle data that contains commas, semicolons, quotes, tabs, newlines, and other special characters, all without escaping.

-USV can format units/columns/cells and records/rows/lines (similar to CSV) and groups/tables/grids and files/schemas/folios (similar to ASV).

-USV aims to be an international standard, and has a official IETF RFCXML Internet Draft submitted.

-USV uses Unicode characters that are semantically meaningful.

-USV works well with any typical modern editor, font, terminal, shell, search, and language.

-USV uses visible letter-width characters, and these are easy to view, select, copy, paste, search.

 ## Legal protection for standardization